kamya14o2/Final_1/README.md

-# Quarto website template

-A template repository to use as a starting point for a public website describing the analysis and results the course's final project.
-The website uses Quarto to generate content and GitHub Pages to host the website.
+# Assessing relationship between urban form and walkability in Kisumu, Kenya

+In Kisumu, Kenya, a port city established in 1901, I'm utilizing scikit-learn for k-means clustering with Landsat 8 imagery to analyze urban landscapes.
+Additionally, I'm using OSMnx for street network analysis to gauge walkability, considering aspects such as street density and access to amenities, exploring the link between urban form and walkability.

+Data sources include ESRI World Imagery Wayback satellite data, Google Earth Engine, OSM Street Maps data and USGS Earth Explorer.

+This project was made by Kamya Khandelwal.

-The published site for this example repository is available at: [https://musa-550-fall-2023.github.io/quarto-website-template/](https://musa-550-fall-2023.github.io/quarto-website-template/).
+The published site for this example repository is available at [this link.](https://kamya14o2.github.io/Final_1/)